Drunken noodles: Ingredients

 The dish originates from a spicy stir-fry dish that originally did not include noodles.
-The base ingredients of the aforementioned spicy stir-fry are: garlic, shallots, fresh chilies, and shrimp paste, and holy basil (for topping).
+The base ingredients of the aforementioned spicy stir-fry are garlic, shallots, fresh chilies, and shrimp paste, and holy basil (for topping).
 Eventually, the stir-fry was converted into a noodle dish made with broad rice noodles (kuaitiao sen yai in Thai), soy sauce, fish sauce, oyster sauce, garlic, meat, seafood, chili, fresh black pepper pods and holy basil, which give rise to its distinctive spiciness.
 Certain versions of this dish may include eggs.
 The recipe for the noodles is not rigid and may often differ.

 Substitutions for some base ingredients can be made and the dish can be easily made vegetarian or vegan.
 Fish sauce can be substituted for Thai thin soy sauce.
-The meat or seafood can be substituted for tofu or vegetables such as cabbage, carrots, broccoli, snow peas, or bell peppers.
+The meat or seafood can be replaced with tofu or vegetables such as cabbage, carrots, broccoli, snow peas, or bell peppers.
 Broad rice noodles may be substituted for fresh chewy rice noodles or even regular pad Thai noodles.
-Some may even leave out noodles and instead serve the vegetables and protein stir-fry with rice.
+Some can be served without noodles and instead serve the vegetables and protein stir-fry with rice.
 Other variations include the dish using instant noodles, or a fusion version using spaghetti instead of rice noodles.

 Pad see ew is generally regarded to be a sister recipe to this dish.
 Drunken fried rice or khao phat khi mao are similarly prepared dishes using the same base ingredients.